 The MID Lower Main Canal Lining Project (Project) was completed as part of the district's long-term concrete lining maintenance program.
-The concrete lining program is an ongoing project that is designed to ensure canal structural integrity and address seepage that negatively impacts growers throughout the entire MID canal system.
+The concrete lining program is an ongoing project that is designed to ensure canal structuralystem integrity and address control seepage that negatively impacts growers-or threatens structural integrity throughout the entire MID canal system.
 The Project relined 133,000 square feet of MID Lower Main Canal with shotcrete upstream of the MID Lateral 3 Headworks diversion structure.